Cerchie/fun-with-deepgram-and-next/README.md

 You can learn more about the inner workings by consulting the [Next](https://nextjs.org/docs) and [Deepgram](https://developers.deepgram.com/) documentation.

 Right now the calls are made to one English audiofile hosted by Deepgram, and one French audiofile [hosted elsewhere](https://www.lightbulblanguages.co.uk/resources-sound-files.htm#age), to experiment with multiple language support options offered by the `language` parameter.
 Then the transcript is rendered to the home page.

 Here are my goals for this project in the future:

 1. Render the words in a more interesting way.
    I'd like to make use of some sort of module to render the words based on something like frequency, perhaps.
 This would require a larger sample audio file.
 I also haven't made any changes to the out-of-the-box Next styles yet.
 2. Render a streaming transcript [via websocket](https://developers.deepgram.com/api-reference/#transcription-streaming).
    This would affect the design choices of my first goal -- for example, if I chose a frequency chart module, I'd have to pick one that was dynamic.
 3. Once I've rendered the streaming transcript, push the Deepgram API further by [utilizing parameters](https://developers.deepgram.com/api-reference/#transcription-prerecorded) like `search` or `callback`.

+Testing node workflow